 - What causes these good customers to search for a solution?

 - Why do they hire your solution instead of competitors?

 All Ps in the marketing mix are complementary- each P informs another P. Together, they help create a cohesive marketing strategy.

 For instance, brands such as David Yurman jewelry offer luxury Products that aren’t sold for a bargain Price or in a common Place such as Walmart.

 Conversely, David Yurman’s target market (People) may not expect to find bargain Price jewelry at retailers such as Neiman Marcus (Place), where they would purchase luxury brands.

 In short, all Ps in the marketing mix example above are interdependent.
 In turn, this helps the brand run audience-resonating marketing campaigns.

-Now for the practical side of things with two marketing mix examples worth learning from:
+Now for the practical side of things with marketing mix examples worth learning from: